bloominstituteoftechnology/cs-module-project-iterative-sorting/README.md

 ## Objectives

-- describe the differences between Linear and Binary Search algorithms
+- describe the differences between Linear and Binary Search algorithms linear starts with the first index binary starts with the middle index (cuts searches in half so long as the array is sorted)
 - define what runtime complexity is, differentiate between various classifications and categorize the performance of an algorithm using Big O notation
 - distinguish when to use, classify the performance, and implement code to conduct classic iterative sorting algorithms